velodrome-finance/docs/pages/tokenomics.md

   />
 </Bleed>

-### Community (60%), 240M VELO
+### Community

-An airdrop of `$VELO` tokens for the people who have played the biggest role in incubating Velodrome and those most likely to contribute to its long term success, including:
+An airdrop of 240M (60%) `$VELO` tokens will be distributed to the people who have played the biggest role in incubating Velodrome and those likeliest to contribute to its long-term success, including:
  * `$WEVE` holders (27%, 108M `$VELO`)
  * `$OP` network users (18%, 72M `$VELO`)
  * Cross-chain DeFi users (15%, 60M `$VELO`):
    * 3500 `$VELO`/wallet &mdash; Curve Protocol wallets with 1450+ days (maximum) lock time
    * 3000 `$VELO`/wallet &mdash; Convex Protocol all `$vlCVX` lockers since new lock contract deployment
-   * 3000 `$VELO`/wallet &mdash; Treasure DAO Genesis Mine `$MAGIC` stakers for 1 and 3 month periods
+   * 3000 `$VELO`/wallet &mdash; Treasure DAO Genesis Mine `$MAGIC` stakers for 1- and 3-month periods
    * 2000 `$VELO`/wallet &mdash; Platypus Protocol `$vePTP` stakers
-   * 500 `$VELO`/wallet &mdash; Redacted Cartel participants in launch dutch auction who held their `$BTRFLY`
+   * 500 `$VELO`/wallet &mdash; Redacted Cartel participants in the launch of the Dutch auction who held their `$BTRFLY`
-   * 500 `$VELO`/wallet &mdash; Eminence Finance affected wallets
+   * 500 `$VELO`/wallet &mdash; Eminence Finance-affected wallets

-### Protocols (18%), 72M veVELO
+### Protocols

-We will consider a variety of metrics in assessing the available protocols, including TVL, transaction volume, unique wallets, and just Optimism team input.
+We will consider a variety of metrics in assessing the available protocols, including TVL, transaction volume, unique wallets, and Optimism team input.

-The airdrop is aimed at attracting and engaging 10-15 protocols most likely to contribute to Velodrome and Optimism's long term success.
+The airdrop of 72M (18%) `$veVELO` is aimed at attracting and engaging 10-15 protocols most likely to contribute to Velodrome and Optimism's long-term success.

-The airdropped amount as `$veVELO` will give just enough power to familiarize the protocols with the ecosystem and get a head start, but it will leave space for value to accrue from acquiring `$VELO` for long term liquidity provision.
+The amount of `$veVELO` airdropped will provide just enough voting power to familiarize the protocols with the ecosystem and give them a head start, but it will leave space for the protocols to accrue value by acquiring `$VELO` for long-term liquidity provision.

-### Grants (6%), 24M veVELO
+### Grants

-We reserved a certain amount of `$veVELO` to distribute to partner protocols after the launch.
+We have reserved 24M (6%) `$veVELO` to distribute to partner protocols after the launch.
 This will be used to engage partners in the ecosystem through grants.

-### Team (10%), 40M VELO & veVELO
+### Team

 The team will receive an initial allocation that it will use to vote to drive emissions to key protocol pairs such as `$VELO-$USDC` and to support ongoing protocol development.
+The total team allocation is 40M (10%) in `$VELO` and `$veVELO`.

 The team will vest 25% of its initial allocation in the form of a `$veVELO` and use it to vote for `$VELO` pairs in perpetuity.